airbnb/javascript/react/README.md

     />
     ```

-  - Omit the value of the prop when it is explicitly `true`. [`react/jsx-boolean-value`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-boolean-value.md)
+  - Omit the value of the prop when it is explicitly `true`. eslint: [`react/jsx-boolean-value`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-boolean-value.md)

     ```javascript
     // bad